-Alvin continues to perform with his own company, In-Version Dance Project and as a guest artist the Dayton Contemporary Dance Company (DCDC).
+Alvin continues to perform with his own company, In-Version Dance Project and as a guest artist with the Dayton Contemporary Dance Company (DCDC).
 In 2016, he performed with DCDC, Donald McKayle’s masterpiece, Rainbow “Round My Shoulder, as part the Paul Taylor American Modern Dance spring season at the Lincoln Center.
 This performance received the coveted Bessie Award: 2016 New York Dance and Performance Award for Outstanding Revival.

 His project, Tango Vesre [Inverted Tango] has received international recognition.
 In 2015, Tango Vesre was featured in the international Kuandu Arts Festival in Taipei, Taiwan.
 Audiences and the Fresh Fruit Festival Board of Directors gave Alvin the Fruit of Distinction Award for outstanding work in Dance with Tango Vesre during New York City’s 2013 Fresh Fruit Festival.
 The Austin Critic’s Table nominated the project for Best Short Work and gave Alvin the award for Best Dancer during the 2011-12 season.
 Tango Vesre has been performed at: Highway Performance Space in Los Angeles (2016), the VII International Queer Tango Festival of Buenos Aires, Argentina (2013); the Congress of Research in Dance/Society of History Dance Scholars Conference (2013); the Wild Project in New York City (2013); and Dickinson College (2014).